 Failing a PCI audit is no joke and the repercussions are nothing to brush off.
 Noncompliance can result in security breaches, fines, and even the loss of the ability to charge credit cards.
 HIPAA is notorious for being a more vague regulation compared to a compliance regulation like PCI.
 However, see this excerpt from the Federal Register:

 Integrity (§ 164.312(c)(1)) We proposed under the ‘‘Data authentication’’ requirement, that each organization be required to corroborate that data in its possession have not been altered or destroyed in an unauthorized manner and provided examples of mechanisms that could be used to accomplish this task.

-There are a few other sections that cover ensuring system, file and data integrity.
-Even though it is not as specific as PCI DSS, the bottom line is that you are required to track changes to key file systems to protect all covered sensitive data and information from unlawful and unwanted access.
+You are required to track changes to key file systems to protect all covered sensitive data and information from unlawful and unwanted access.
 Click here for a list of more, common regulations that require a FIM/change audit.

-Do I need a FIM?
+Do I need an FIM?

 Do you want to risk losing sensitive information to malicious actors?
 Do you want the risk of accruing hefty fines even without experiencing an actual security incident?

 The repercussions reach farther than an initial financial hit.
 Brands can be permanently scarred, or destroyed.
 Any organization that needs to be compliant with cybersecurity regulations or houses sensitive data should have an FIM solution.